Hypotheses are testable explanations and predictions

 DEFINITION: A useful one-sentence definition of a hypothesis is: "A tentative, specific explanation or prediction of a phenomenon or an observation that can be rejected by experimental data."

 Expressing a definition using only one sentence is concise.
-However, the definition of a hypothesis has the problem that the sentence expresses two ideas, which can be confusing.
+However, the definition of a hypothesis has the problem that the sentence expresses two ideas (explanation and prediction), which can be confusing (Strode, 2015).
 Therefore, it is useful to analyze (break apart) the idea of a hypothesis by defining two separate terms:

 DEFINITION: A "General Hypothesis" is a tentative, specific explanation of a phenomenon that can be rejected by experimental data."